VA MORTGAGE HOME LOANS!

 The #1 Benefit of a VA Mortgage: Over the past 2 years I have had my VA Borrowers come to the closing table needing only $113.27 to close!
 This includes everything, down payment, closing costs, inspections, and pre-paid items.
 Many of my VA borrowers actually received back at closing all or a portion of their earnest money deposit!

 Want to learn more about having your closing costs paid for you, CLICK HERE.
-No down payment and your closing costs taken care of.
-WOW!
+No down payment and your closing costs paid for you.

 The VA loan program provides the most attractive and flexible mortgages available, these home loans are exclusively for military personnel, veterans and their families.
 The two biggest benefits that make this loan more affordable than a typical loan are that the borrower typically does not need to make a down payment, and there is no private mortgage insurance (PMI) requirement.